 Where to Grow Chives

-Chives will grow just about anywhere, but prefer strong light and rich soil.
-Chives also do not do as well in soil that is too wet or too dry.
+Chives will grow just about anywhere but prefer strong light and rich soil.
+Chives also don't do as well in soil that is too wet or too dry.

 Growing Chives Indoors

 Growing chives indoors is also easy.
 Chives do very well indoors and will frequently be the herb that will do the best in your indoor herb garden.
 The best way to grow chives indoors is to plant them in a pot that drains well but is filled with a good potting soil.
 Place the chives where they will get bright light.
 Continue harvesting chives as you would if they were outdoors.

 Harvesting chives is as easy as growing chives.
 Once the chives are about a foot (31 cm.) tall, simply snip off what you need.
 When harvesting chives, you can cut the chive plant back to half its size without harming the plant.
 If your chive plant starts to flower, the flowers are edible as well.
 Add the chive flowers to your salad or as decorations for soup.
 Knowing how to grow chives is as easy as knowing how to chew bubble gum.
 Add these tasty herbs to your garden today.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Heather Rhoades founded Gardening Know How in 2007 and built it up to what it is today.

 15 Garden Trends To Avoid in 2024: Experts Warn Against These Outdated Designs